finos/common-domain-model/docs/eligible-collateral-representation.md

     money, such as money market deposits.
 -   `EU_EMIRTypeB` - Denotes gold in the form of allocated pure gold bullion of recognised good delivery.
--   `EU_EMIRTypeC` -Denotes debt securities issued by Member States\' central governments or central banks.
+-   `EU_EMIRTypeC` -Denotes debt securities issued by Member States' central governments or central banks.

 The cardinality for these enumeration lists (0..\*) denotes that